Truthdb/installer-iso/README.md

 # installer-iso
-Produces the ISO file to install the product
+Produces the ISO file to install the truthdb product.